MAINTENANCE & CLEANING

 Many dishwashers come with a handy funnel to make topping up the salt easy.
-A salt level indicator is another handy feature to look out for, since it takes out the guesswork.
+A salt level indicator is another handy feature to look out for, as it takes out the guesswork.

 Using dishwasher salt can actually save you money as you won’t need to use as much detergent and rinse aid.

-Whichever dishwasher you choose, prepare yourself for a little cleaning every now and again.
+Whichever dishwasher you choose, you’ll have to spend a little time cleaning it every now and again.

 You may want to include dishwasher cleaner in your calculations of running costs and extras.
 This is used to remove grease and limescale build-up, keeping everything running smoothly.
 Some people choose to use vinegar or lemon juice instead.

-Other tasks include cleaning out the filter, wiping the seals and removing blockages from the spray arms every so often.
-Manufacturers include all sorts of details to make this process easier.
+Other tasks include cleaning out the filter, wiping the seals, and removing blockages from the spray arms every so often.
+Manufacturers include many details in the appliance’s manual which makes these processes easier.
 Removable filters and arms are found on nearly all modern dishwashers.